Basics of Human Andrology ( Free PDF )

 • Male Behavior I: Brain regions that control male behavior

-• Male behavior II: neural mechanisms regulating male behavior
+• Male behavior II: The neural mechanisms that regulate male behavior

 • Male behavior III: brain polymorphism and gender orientation